DX Logging Software for Amateur Radio

 The name of the audio archive file appears on this tab as well.

-Verification Status Tab
+Verification Tab

 • For Outgoing QSLs — You can specify: